alimcodescalers/G8_testing/docs/performance/10_FIO_testing/10_FIO_testing.md

-Now we need to set up the required parameters:
+- Before running the test we need to set up the required parameters in the config file:
 ```
 cd G8_testing/Environment_testing/performance_testing/
 vim Perf_parameters.cfg
 ```

-Following paramenters are settable in the config file:
+   - Following paramenters are settable in the config file:
 ```
 # Number of Iterations --> each iteration create one VM per cpunode(stack)
 iterations: 1